 The 25th Street Extension is now complete!
+The roadway opened to traffic on December 10, 2013.

 The first phase of the project, completed in 2006, involved the rehabilitation of 25th Street from Spadina Crescent to 2nd Avenue North, including curb-to-curb reconstruction of the roadway to expand the width; installation of additional left-turn bays; and streetscaping.